 Each port has its own dedicated DTMF decoder, with each decoder being connected full time to its respective port.
 DTMF may be entered at any time from any port without regard to activity on the other ports.
 The controller will store the commands and act on them in the order they were received.
+Each decoder may be configured to be off, in which case it will only respond to the DTMF enable command for that port or the recall of Macros 39 and 40.
+Additionally, each decoder may be configured to require CTCSS in order to function or not require CTCSS.
 The exception to this is if Port 3 has been defined as the control receiver port.
 In this case if there is an active signal on that port, it will have total priority over DTMF and other functions (this is explained in detail in the Control Receiver section of this manual).

-Indicator LFDs
+Indicator LEDs

 LED's are provided for monitoring all the Port's COS, CTCSS, PTT and Valid DTMF signals.
 These can be useful for setting up and verifying operation of these various signals and are marked directly on the PC board.
 In order to reduce power consumption when the LEDs do not have to be powered up, the push-on jumper on JP14 may be removed.
 If mounting the RC-210 in a cabinet, a switch may be connected to JP14 to allow the operator to conveniently turn the LEDs on and off as needed.